What is an OLED display?

 OLEDs provide brighter, crisper colors and contrast on electronic devices and use less power than conventional light-emitting diodes (LEDs) or liquid crystal displays (LCDs) used today.
 This revolutionary technology is fit for various types of screens, like computer screens, mobile phones, tablets, TVs and more.
 OLED screens are light, thin, high-resolution and contain individually-lit pixels that make for true blacks and superior color contrast.
 Since they also consume much less power than LCDs and can be made flexible, it seems OLEDs are the choice of the future.

 OLEDs do, however, have several downsides.
-For starters, they are currently relatively expensive due to high manufacturing costs.
-They are also quite sensitive to oxygen/water damage and may suffer from burn-in (an image that is displayed for a long time might leave a permanent mark on the screen).
+For starters, they are currently relatively expensive due to high manufacturing costs - and the larger display, the larger the premium over LCDs.
+OLED are also quite sensitive to oxygen/water damage and may suffer from burn-in (an image that is displayed for a long time might leave a permanent mark on the screen).
 It’s important to say that with the extensive work being put into OLED technology, it is indeed improving very rapidly and these weaknesses will probably be dealt with in the future.

 The current OLED tablet market